AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/experience-cloud-interface-overview.md

 ## New Features {#new-features}

-In addition to the updated look and feel, you'll notice the following features:
+In addition to the updated look and feel, notice the following features:

 **Domain Management**